Right now, Etsy SEO in 2019 is having a big ol’ identity crisis…

 And like it or not, as shop owners, we are about to be HERE.
 FOR.
 IT.

-So gather ‘round as I spill the tea on WTF is happening and how to make it werk for you, honey
+So gather ‘round as I spill the tea on WTF is happening and how to make it WORK for you.

 The thing is, Etsy wants to be more like Google.